 - Price: Varies (First month free)

-Navigate through these online courses, including some that use 3D CAD software, to learn everything from using intersection objects to working with alignments, managing figures, and creating and grading objects.
-LinkedIn makes civil engineering design software AutoCAD exciting and accessible.
+Learn everything from using intersection objects to working with alignments, managing figures, and creating and grading objects.
+These LinkedIn Learning courses liven up the discussion as it explores civil engineering design software AutoCAD from an exciting perspective.

 - Time: 2 months